 As we found, you don't need to leave home to find an exotic landscape.
 We sliced through the heart of the Cities and felt far removed from urban life.
 Traffic on Interstate 94 raced overhead, while we watched herons dive for fish in a linear wilderness.
 Houses and cars and joggers were hidden behind the wooded bluffs.

 "I was a Boundary Waters snob," said Greg Lais, founder and executive director of Wilderness Inquiry.
-"I thought Mississippi water was kind of a low-grade dump, a place to be avoided,
+"I thought Mississippi water was kind of a low-grade dump, a place to be avoided, until I started going there.

 Wilderness Inquiry runs dozens of Mississippi River trips every season, mostly with school and community groups, in partnership with the Mississippi National River and Recreation Area and other agencies.
 Its goal is to get 10,000 kids on the river every year.
 I went on one of its weekend trips open to the general public with my husband and three children.